NASA-IMPACT/veda-backend/raster_api/runtime/src/cmap_data/README.md

 from rio_tiler.colormap import parse_color
 import numpy as np

-# OPERA DIST-ALERT GEN-DIST-STATUS layer: generic (all land cover) disturbance
+# OPERA DIST-ALERT GEN-DIST-STATUS layer (Sentinel-1 and HLS products): generic
+# (all land cover) disturbance detection status and confidence.
+Classes 7 and 8
-# detection status and confidence.
-Colors match the `renders` block of the
+# (finished) occur in the HLS product only.
+Colors match the `renders` block of
-# opera-distalert-gen-dist-status-daily STAC collection.
+# the opera-distalert-gen-dist-status-daily STAC collection.
 opera_gen_dist_status_categories = {
     "0": "#ffffff",  # No disturbance
     "1": "#ffffb2",  # First detection, low confidence